AngleSharp/AngleSharp/doc/Performance.md

 The only entry where HAP excels is "GoogleNews".
 This is, however, a false impression.
 The true speedup comes from omitting the (large) inline style-sheet.
 Here AngleSharp has to parse CSS as well, which of course takes some additional time.
 The official benchmark program below excludes such edge cases by disabling CSS parsing (therefore only HTML parsing is benchmarked as intended).

-## Comparison with CsQuery / validator.nu HTML parser
+## Comparison with CsQuery / validator.nu HTML Parser

 The CsQuery project aims to be a C# port of jQuery.
 To parse HTML a port of the validator.nu HTML5 engine has been selected.
 The validity of the resulting DOM should therefore on roughly the same level as AngleSharp, however, missing important elements such as `template` or `main`.
 The above image also includes the performance measurement for the HTML parser.